ALL STATE DATA UPDATED FOR 2023!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

-As the table here and the chart below indicate, in 2021, Tennessee has a whole has shorter wait times, Memphis being the only office that has a longer wait time.
+As the table here and the chart below indicate, in 2022, Tennessee has a whole has shorter wait times, Memphis being the only office that has a longer wait time.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.